Bank Bill Swap Rate

 Origin

-The origin of BBSW dates back to the late 1980s and early 1990s when the Australian financial market needed a reliable short-term interest rate benchmark for pricing various financial instruments.
-As the financial market evolved, BBSW became a crucial benchmark rate in the Australian financial market.
+The origin of BBSW dates back to the 1980s when the Australian financial market needed a reliable short-term interest rate benchmark to support the growing derivatives market.
+As the market evolved, BBSW became a crucial interest rate benchmark in the Australian financial market.